tips

 In short, yes, but not everywhere.

 August is "vacaciones" month.
 Many Spaniards get several weeks, if not the entire month, off for vacation.
-This means:
+This means family-run businesses close, Madrid empties, and entire residential areas go quiet.
+Tourist zones stay open, with major attractions, tourist restaurants, and hotels operating normally.

 You'll feel the absence of everyday life.
 The Spain of August is a Spain on pause, waiting for September when normal life resumes.

-If you have flexibility, June and September offer similar weather to August but with fewer crowds, lower prices, and more local life.
+Consider June or September instead if you want to see Andalusia or central Spain comfortably, prefer authentic local atmosphere over tourist crowds, or are on a budget.
+If you have flexibility, those months offer similar weather with fewer crowds, lower prices, and more local life.
 Early October is ideal for Andalusia, when temperatures finally drop to comfortable levels.

 Why We Still Love Spain in August

-We've sweated through heatwaves, gotten sunburned in Seville, and perspired through flamenco shows in August.
+We've sweated through heatwaves, gotten sunburned in Seville, and perspired through flamenco shows in hostels in August.

 That's Spain in summer for you.
 Now we understand why people live in caves.